 Who should apply for this program?

-- Professionals in healthcare, including physicians, nurses, clergy, social workers, clinical ethics consultants and members of ethics committees, seeking to enhance their clinical ethics skills and expand their consultation experience.
+- Professionals in healthcare, including physicians, nurses, clergy, social workers, clinical ethics consultants and members of ethics committees, seeking to enhance their clinical ethics consultation skills and expand their consultation experience.

 - Professionals who teach bioethics, law, philosophy, or another related discipline at the undergraduate or graduate level and who are looking for experience to ground their teaching in clinical practice.